Vardot/ddev-dev-tools/README.md

 ### Drupal Installation 🔧

-- `install-drupal` - Install Drupal using existing configurations and a thin database
+- `install-drupal` - Install Drupal using existing configurations and a thin database.
+Runs `ddev post-install` automatically after installation if the commands's file exists.

 ## Installation